 Seabrook is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Hampshire.
 With a population of 8,779 people and two constituent neighborhoods, Seabrook is the 33rd largest community in New Hampshire.

 Seabrook is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Seabrook is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Seabrook does not have a public transit system used by locals to get to and from work.

 The people who call Seabrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seabrook residents report their race to be White, followed by Asian.
 Important ancestries of people in Seabrook include English, Italian, French , and Polish.

 The most common language spoken in Seabrook is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Portuguese.